tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 - USS North Carolina
 - USS Constitution
 - USS Indianapolis

-### Q: What is the name of the very first video uploaded to YouTube?
-- **Correct Answer:** Me at the zoo
-- tribute
-- carrie rides a truck
-- Her new puppy from great grandpa vern.

 ### Q: What is the name of the villian in the 2015 Russian-American Sci-Fi Movie "Hardcore Henry"?